lthminhthao/quasineutral_in_N-strains-system/README.md

 # quasineutral_in_N-strains-system
 Code for my Ph.D.
-Thesis.
+Thesis: "Multiple Timescales in Microbial Interactions".
 My thesis can be found here: https://hal.archives-ouvertes.fr/LMPT/tel-03612183

 My thesis has:
 - 3 chapters (which are three papers of mine and my supervisors),